pardub/archive_github/README.md

 terraform apply
 ```

-Now, ensure that you've successfully set up a bucket named "data_lake" and a dataset named "gh-archive-all" in Google BigQuery.
+Now, ensure that you've successfully set up a bucket named `data_lake` and a dataset named `gh-archive-all` in Google BigQuery.

 ## Establish data ingestion using Airflow.